RickofManc/fresh-casts/README.md

 This led to understanding the next level down through mapping out the tables, columns and attributes required for the database.
 The initial draft in Excel has been mapped into a data schema below using [draw.io](https://www.draw.io/index.html) to help understand how the entities and data will relate across the site.

 In consideration of the a requirement for the data to be searchable, and in time understand patterns and trends in user behaviour, an Object-Relational Database using MVT architecture has been selected.
 I've opted for a PostgreSQL DBMS (Database Management System) as it can support the aforementioned requirements, PostgreSQL can also support multiple programming languages and libraries that which will be used to build the Fresh Casts application.

+The diagram below shows the entity relationships between a blog post and their 'comments'.
+The Post Model is used by the Comment Model to ensure the right blog post is being commented on.
+The diagram also highlights that one blog post can have many comments.

+The key component in this relationship is the user.
+I have used the default Django User Model for ease, and whilst this is not declared in the models.py file, I have included within the diagram for clarity.

+Equally one user can add many likes throughout the site, however this functionality is built within the Post Model itself so has not been declared within this class level diagram.

+There are five categories created within the Django Admin panel.
+These are displayed to the user as a dropdown field choice when adding a blog post.

+The diagram highlights the following relationships:
+* One blog post can have one author (User)
+* One blog post can have one category
+* One blog post can have many comments
+* One blog post can have many likes
+* One user can add one log post like
+* One user can add many comments to one blog post

 <p align="center">
     <img src="readme-images/fresh-casts-data-schema.png" alt="Data schema for Fresh Casts"/>
 </p>